 AWS Snowball Edge is a physical data transfer service: AWS ships a hardened storage device to the customer, the customer copies data to it, ships it back to AWS, and AWS ingests the data into S3.
 The service exists because the physics of moving large datasets over the public internet is unfavourable; at scale, shipping a hard drive is faster and cheaper than transferring over the network.
 This page is the 2026 cost reference for Snowball Edge and the decision rules for when to use it.

-AWS Snowball Edge devices (May 2026)
+AWS Snowball Edge on-demand pricing for data migration (June 2026)

-| Device | Storage capacity | Service fee (10-day standard) | Daily extension | Shipping (round-trip) |
+| Option | Service fee (per job) | Included on-site period | Daily extension | Shipping (round-trip) |

 |---|---|---|---|---|

 The decision between Snowball Edge and internet transfer depends on three variables: the dataset size, the available bandwidth, and the source-side egress charge.
 For AWS-source datasets the source egress charge is the AWS Data Transfer Out rate (which is paid even for internet egress).
 For non-AWS-source datasets (on-premise, other cloud) the source egress charge is the source provider's outbound rate.
+The calculator below stacks all three together and surfaces the bandwidth break-even at your data volume.

 Snowball Edge vs internet egress, decision matrix